Access Data with Cards

 All cards have a default time period for the data shown on the card, typically the last 24 hours.
 You can change the time period to view the data during a different time range to aid analysis of previous or existing issues.

 To change the time period for a card:

-Hover over the card and select in the header.
+Hover over the top portion of the card and select the clock icon .

 Select a time period from the dropdown list.

 Changing the time period in this manner only changes the time period for the given card.